× Part 4: Classes Introduction Leveling Up Classless Feats Spellcasting Spells Arcanist Artificer Mutant Psychokinetic Rogue Warrior

 • Its Armor bonus increases by another 1;

-• a third tool is affixed to it and can be used at the cost of 3.5 seconds;
+• A third tool is affixed to it and can be used at the cost of 3.5 seconds;

 Level 1.
 With this upgrade, the Turret gains the following: